abinit/abinit/doc/tutorial/eph4zpr.md

 Default values for these two variables are provided if they are not specified by the user in the input file.
 The code aborts if the solver does not converge.

-In a nuthshell, the Sternheimer method requires to add the following section to our initial EPH input:
+In a nutshell, the Sternheimer method requires to add the following section to our initial input:

 ```sh
 eph_stern 1